TheUnstoppable/Essentials/README.md

 ### Jukebox
 Essentials comes with a very advanced Jukebox feature, allowing players to create their own playlists with loop modes and shuffling.

+### Custom Power-Up Spawners
+This feature creates custom power-up spawners per map or globally with customizable spawn delay and presets.

+## Game Modes

+### Free For All (FFA)
+In this game mode, players try to get as much kills as possible.
+This is also known as Deathmatch game mode, where everyone can kill each other.
+This game mode forces all players into a team with custom player models.
+Has built in spawn system that server owners can define custom spawn points from configuration and completely disable spawn points in the map.
+Teaming (also known as Team Deathmatch/TDM) with this game mode is not possible.
+By default, Essentials comes with a configuration that defines all mission maps except for 1st mission (M13.mix) to be 100% compatible for FFA with power-up spawners using *Custom Power-Up Spawners* game feature, custom spawn points and blockers.
+You can find the default configuration of this game mode [here](Essentials/da_ffa.ini).

 ## Support
 You can find a list of commands and their descriptions at [here](docs/commands.md).
 You can view API documentation at [here](docs/api/index.md).